 And how about podcasts?
-How about broadening the mind as you run, learning something, stimulating cognitive processes while we get the miles in - thinking, laughing, agreeing your way towards your weekly mileage targets.
+How about broadening hours left to go.
+You can become mindful, present the mind as you run, learning something, stimulat- in the moment.
+You can run for running's sake. ing cognitive processes while we get the miles in thinking, laughing, agreeing your way towards your This means ditching the headphones.
+Not permaweekly mileage targets.

-But perhaps this is missing the point.
-All of these stimuli - music, audiobooks, podcasts, lectures, radio plays, comedy sets - it all boils down to the same thing.
+uli - music, audiobooks, podcasts, lectures, radio around you, and by your own thoughts. plays, comedy sets - it all boils down to the same thing.
 Distraction.
-We are seeking to distract ourselves from the action of running, from the pain and sometimes truth be told - drudgery that comes from ultra-distance training.
-By distracting ourselves in this way, we are leaving ourselves exposed and vulnerable.
-After all, what happens when the distraction doesn't quite do the job anymore?
+We are seeking to distract our- It can be nerve-wracking to do this.
+So many of us selves from the action of running, from the pain and - myself included - have built up such a dependensometimes - truth be told - drudgery that comes cy on these artificial stimuli that turning our back on from ultra-distance training.
+By distracting ourselves them feels scary.
+The proposition may also be unin this way, we are leaving ourselves exposed and pleasant - it's fun to listen to music when you run, it's vulnerable.
+After all, what happens when the dis- fun to tune into an audiobook as you leg it up and traction doesn't quite do the job anymore?